muratk3n/thirdwave/en/README.md

 ---

-This shit is constantly being paraded around to "change the subject", Trump used it for the same reason.
+This shit is constantly being dangled in front of people "change the subject", Trump used it for the same reason.
 Cant u find another way to "change the subject"?

 My take [here](2015/08/ufo.md) is unchanged.